flakiness/kubik/README.md

 By default, a task is considered successful if its process completes with a 0 exit code, and unsuccessful if it fails with a non-zero code.

-However, certain tasks require a running process; for example, launching a development server.
+However, Kubik can be used to organize efficient local development workflow, launching and re-launching devservers and other long-running developer processes.
+This usually makes sense with the `-w/--watch` flag, that kicks in Kubik TUI.

-In this case, you can use `Task.done()` to notify Kubik that the task completed and its dependents can start executing:
+You can use `Task.done()` to notify Kubik that the task completed and its dependents can start executing.
+In this case, Kubik will mark this task with `@` in the TUI.

 ```ts
 import { Task } from 'kubik';